 NOTE: In the examples below, please replace

-NEXMO_API_SECRET with actual values obtained from your Nexmo Dashboard.
+VONAGE_API_SECRET with actual values obtained from your dashboard.

 To receive a list of all audit events enter the following into your terminal: